vczh-libraries/Document/Cpp.md

 ## Template short-term tasks

 - [ ] Parse template headers.
+  - [ ] When a `template` begins, an anonymous symbol is created to store template arguments.
+  - [ ] After a template header is parsed, search for the matching `}`, maybe a `;` is right after that, ignore all of them.
+  - [ ] Parse current cases in `UnitTest_Cases`.
+  - [ ] Add more cases, ensure that preprocessed files of them doesn't really touch template things.
+  - [ ] Generate HTML index.
+  - [ ] Revert the ignoring.
+After that the symbol is reused to create a symbol for that declaration.
+Until beginning to connect implementation and forward declarations.
 - [ ] `template` on `using` type alias declaration.
   - [ ] Default template argument.
   - [ ] Type function calculation, may need to create `TemplateDeclaration` and `TsysType::Generic` as a function, removing current ones.